 Can I make counterproposals?

 Shareholders representing at least 1/100 of all outstanding shares in Nordea have the right to make counterproposals, to be taken into account in the voting, concerning the matters on the agenda of the Annual General Meeting.
 In connection with the counterproposal shareholders must present a statement of their shareholding of Nordea.
-The counterproposal is admissible for consideration at the Annual General Meeting if the shareholders who have made the counterproposal have the right to attend the meeting and on the record date (15 May 2020) of the Annual General Meeting represent at least 1/100 of all outstanding shares in Nordea.
-Votes cast for non-admissible counterproposals will not be recorded at the meeting.
+The counterproposal is admissible for consideration at the Annual General Meeting if the shareholders who have made the counterproposal have the right to attend the meeting and on the record date (12 March 2021) of the Annual General Meeting represent at least 1/100 of all outstanding shares in Nordea.
+Votes casted for non-admissible counterproposals will not be recorded at the meeting.

 How and when will the counterproposals be published?